As a writer, Minnesota could be the perfect place to work and get published.

 10. Paragon House

 A publisher with a mission, Paragon House chooses to educate readers around the world about global issues using books.
 They publish non-fiction with the intention of creating awareness amongst people and helping them shape opinions.
-Based in St. Paul, Paragon House only prints serious non-fiction and scholarly works in politics, global issues, international affairs, religion, history and health.
+Based in St. Paul, Paragon House only prints serious non-fiction and scholarly works in political science, reference, biography, history, philosophy, psychology, economics, international affairs, religion, and health.
 Interested writers should read the submission guidelines on this page.

 11. Capstone Press

 A famous publisher in Mankato, Capstone Press has 25 years of experience in the industry.
 Children’s books, educational materials, fiction for children, illustrated books and reading materials are some things they publish.
 They also provide digital products and interactive experiences for students and learners.
+While Capstone Press is not currently open for unsolicited submissions, they are seeking new authors and illustrators for their work-for-hire assignments.
 You can read submission guidelines and details here.

 12. Jolly Fish Press